chemimartinez10/MovieSeatBooking/README.md

 # MovieSeatBooking
-Little selector of movie tickets
+Little selector of movie tickets that works with localStorage
 ![preview](preview.png)